Contractor accountant fees – what are the typical costs?

 However, all monthly packages, whatever the cost, should include some specific core services.

-These are the basics which ensure your company accounts are processed, and your statutory deadlines are met.
+These are the basics that ensure your company accounts are processed, and your statutory deadlines are met.

 As part of their core offering, your accountant should: